 Q: When will I hear back about my story?

-A: The shortlist will be announced the first week of July, and the winners the following week.
+A: The shortlist will be announced the first week of September, and the winners shortly after.
+Please do not inquire about the status of your submission until mid-September.

 Q: Are submissions read anonymously?

 A: Yes.
 Therefore, do not include any personal information in your text.
-Our editors read anonymously—any submissions including personal information (name, email, etc.) within the text will not be considered.
+Any submissions including personal information (name, email, etc.) within the text will not be considered.